TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

             * ButtonClassDefault.cs
                 `Contains the default values for the button class.
 I don't know why I chose to put the defaults in an alternate class to ButtonClass.cs  `
             * ChannelClass.cs
                 `Contains information about the current channel that audio is being played over.
-Contains the id of the channel, the max vovlumen, the time played for, and the information on when to fade in / fade out.`
+Contains the id of the channel, the max volume, the time played for, and the information on when to fade in / fade out.`
             * Character.cs
                 `Contains character name, the variable associated with the character, and their text color.`
             * CurrentImage.cs